crxssed7/notable-figures/figures/Bjarne Stroustrup.md

 Since 2021, Bjarne Stroustrup has been a Technical Advisor to Metaspex, a company developing a new C++ programming approach for business applications.

 As of July 2022, Stroustrup is a full professor of computer science at Columbia University.

+In 2026, Stroustrup joined Susquehanna International Group, a quantitative trading firm based in Bala Cynwyd, Pennsylvania, as a part-time technical fellow, advising its engineering teams on modern C++ standards and software architecture.
+The firm announced the appointment in August 2026 alongside its sponsorship of the CppCon 2026 conference.

 ## C++
 Stroustrup is best known for his work on C++.
 In 1979, he began developing C++ (initially called "C with Classes").
 In his own words, he "invented C++, wrote its early definitions, and produced its first implementation [...] chose and formulated the design criteria for C++, designed all its major facilities, and was responsible for the processing of extension proposals in the C++ standards committee."
 C++ was made generally available in 1985.
 For non-commercial use, the source code of the compiler and the foundation libraries was the cost of shipping (US$75); this was before Internet access was common.
 Stroustrup also published a textbook for the language in 1985, The C++ Programming Language.